An Inexact Variable Metric Proximal Gradient-subgradient Algorithm for a Class of Fractional Optimization Problems: Introduction

-Problem \eqref{mainpro} and its variants have been widely studied due to their strong modeling potential in various applications.
-However, their inherent nonconvex nature poses significant challenges in algorithmic development, prompting increasing efforts to design efficient solution methods; see, for example, \cite{bc2017proximal,bdl2022extrapolated,bdl2023inertial,blt2023full,lszz2022proximal,yuan2023coordinate,zl2022first,zzl2023equivalent}.
+Fractional optimization problems of the form \eqref{mainpro} and their variants have attracted considerable attention due to their modeling flexibility.
+Meanwhile, their inherent nonconvexity poses significant algorithmic challenges and has motivated growing efforts to develop efficient solution methods; see, for example, \cite{bc2017proximal,bdl2022extrapolated,bdl2023inertial,blt2023full,lszz2022proximal,yuan2023coordinate,yuan2025admm,zl2022first,zzl2023equivalent}.
 Among existing methods, Dinkelbach's parametric algorithm is arguably the most classical one.
-It employs an iterative scheme to transform a fractional problem into a sequence of simpler, non-fractional subproblems; see \cite{dinkelbach1967nonlinear} and \cite[Section 7.2.4]{cp2021modern}.
-Specifically, given an initial point $\bm{x}^0\in\Omega$, at the $k$-th iteration, the following optimization problem is solved:
+It employs an iterative scheme to transform a fractional problem into a sequence of non-fractional subproblems; see \cite{dinkelbach1967nonlinear} and \cite[Section 7.2.4]{cp2021modern}.
+Specifically, given an initial point $\bm{x}^0\in\Omega$, at the $k$-th iteration, the following subproblem is solved: